- Undergraduate Admissions+

 PEMBROKE COLLEGE DISABILITY LEAD AND DISABILITY COORDINATOR

-The Academic Director, Nancy Braithwaite, and Academic Registrar, Camilla Romaine, work together as the College’s Disability Lead and Disability Coordinator respectively.
+The Academic Director, Nancy Braithwaite, and Academic Registrar, Annette McCormack, work together as the College’s Disability Lead and Disability Coordinator respectively.
 Together with the other sources of support in college, they can provide information and advice about disability-related processes (including requesting reasonable adjustments and alternative exam arrangements) to applicants and students.
 Please contact them initially via the Academic Office.

 Find out more about the role of Disability Lead and Disability Coordinator within Oxford's colleges here.